 The Lions Club first meeting for the new year was an informal meeting at our Switchback Road compound where members and guests enjoyed a relaxed BBQ tea.
 The club had as special guests, a number of people who have given their time and support to the Club when it needed assistance.
 Also present were representatives of the Churchill Junior Basketball Association and the Gippsland Life Education committee, to which the Club has recently given financial support.
 A great night was had by all.
 The Club has also given \$1000 to the Latrobe Regional Hospital from funds raised by catering at the Barry Sheene Tribute Ride last year.

-The Club ran a BBQ at Bunnings Morwell in January and catered at the Hazelwood Pondage Open Fishing Weekend on February 4 and 5, for all those eager fishermen hoping to catch that elusive barra before the closing of Hazelwood Power Station.
+Churchill & District Lions The Club ran a BBQ at Bunnings Morwell in January and catered at the Hazelwood Pondage Open Fishing Weekend on February 4 and 5, for all those eager fishermen hoping to catch that elusive barra before the closing of Hazelwood Power Station.
 On Australia Day the Club again hosted a free breakfast for the community and presented awards to the Churchill Citizen of the Year, Jacqueline (Jackie) Louise McLure and Churchill Junior Citizen, Alicia Ewan.
 Member for Morwell Russell Northe attended along with Councillor Darrel White.
 Around 300 people enjoyed the festivities and of course those bacon and egg sandwiches.
 The Club also recognized community minded students from all the local schools: Charlotte Di Toro won the Hazelwood North Primary School Citizen of the year Lucas Hobbs won the Churchill North Primary School Citizen of the year Jasmine Croft won the Lumen Christi Primary School Citizen of the year Hayley Caldwell won the Churchill Primary School Citizen of the year Congratulations to everyone, well earned.

-In March the Club will be celebrating 40 years of service.
+In the Club will be celebrating years of service.
 Over that time we have helped the local community in many ways, especially the youth of the town.
-This includes junior sporting groups, scouts, guides, the elderly citizens and the underprivileged of the area, as well as fulfilling our commitment to our Lions District projects and Lions We have carried out many projects in the surrounding district as far away as Woodside.
-Lions Village Licola is a International.

-major ongoing project, and the towns Boolarra, of Thorpdale, Yinnar and Morwell have all received our assistance at varying stages.
+This includes junior sporting groups, scouts, guides, the elderly citizens and the underprivileged of the area, as well as fulfilling our commitment our Lions District projects and Lions International.
+We have carried out many projects in surrounding district as far away as Woodside.
+Lions Village Licola is a major ongoing project, and the towns Boolarra, of Thorpdale, Yinnar and Morwell have all received our assistance at varying stages.

 The Club presented a cheque for \$1500 to Helen Hoppner and Les Hunt from the Life Education Victoria committee.
-This money will sponsor the Life Education Mobile Van to enable the Van to attend Churchill education provider for school children aged 5-13 years.
-Junior the associations' Tournament, Basketball running a BBQ over the two days of the event which attracted players from as far as Lakes Entrance.
+This money will sponsor the Life Education Mobile Van to enable the Van to attend Churchill Club President Ross Norman presents a cheque for \$1500 to Helen Hoppner and Les Hunt from the Life Education Victoria committee.
+North Primary School later this year, which will deliver a great learning experience for students.
+Life Education is the largest, independent, Australian health and drug education provider for school children aged 5-13 years.
+The Club assisted the Churchill Junior Basketball Association at the associations' Junior Basketball Tournament, running a BBQ over the two days of the event which attracted players from as far as Lakes Entrance.
 A great event well run and one the Lions Club is proud to support.
 The Club also presented a cheque of \$1200 to the Basketball Association.
-North Primary School later this year, which will deliver a great learning experience for students.
-Life Education is the largest, independent, Australian health and drug The Club assisted the Churchill Junior Basketball Association at While we're upgrading our facilities, we're still here for you.
+While we're upgrading our facilities, we're still here for you.
 Some services are still available while works are underway at our community health centre at 20-24 Philip Parade, Churchill.
 You can still see a doctor, a psychologist, be assessed for services or apply for emergency relief.
 When our centre is completed in late 2017, it will feature a dental prosthetics laboratory, student learning centre, and more health services.
 Thank you for your patience.